BrianAtzori/Reach17/README.md

 My work:

-- To train the front-end skills and the integration with a back-end created by me, however, I also developed the application from a graphic point of view, not taking care of it 100% and not following some patterns and optimizations but still creating a good front-ent that allows you to test all functions.
+- To train the front-end skills and the integration with a back-end created by me, however, I also developed the application from a graphic point of view, not taking care of it 100% and not following some patterns and optimizations but still creating a good front-end that allows you to test all functions.
 - I modified some design requirements to improve the app according to my point of view, for example deciding to implement some features working with the IDs of the records inside the DB rather than with other course parameters
-- I designed an alternative association system for courses that permit to a teacher to request an assosiaction to an university and that association can be accepted from the university
+- I designed an alternative association system for courses that permit the teacher to request an association to an university and that association can be accepted by the university
-- Since the UI Project was optional to speed up the design process some stylistic elements, such as the palette, the logo and some standard front-end components were created with Chat GPT
+- Since the UI Project was optional, to speed up the design process some stylistic elements such as the palette, the logo and some standard front-end components were created with Chat GPT to try the prompt-approach for simple coding tasks

 🔝([back to top](https://github.com/BrianAtzori/Reach17#readme-top))

 ## BACK-END BUILT WITH 👷🏻‍♂️

----

 ### - Built with Node.JS and Express 🐝